jirpok/docker-jupyterlab/README.md

 2. Run `docker compose up -d --build`
 3. The default port is `8888`

-To make password persistent across server sessions:
+To make your password persistent across server sessions:

 1. Run `docker logs jupyter` and copy the token
 2. Fill out the form and set your new password